Skip to main content

 The issue of performing unnecessary surgical procedures is by no means a problem with every doctor.
 But there are many physicians who are suspected of contributing to the health risks of patients.
 Vascular operations like leg stents could be a threat to public health because performing unnecessary leg stents can make vascular disease worse by blocking narrow arteries or causing an artery to rupture.

 In medical malpractice and unnecessary leg stent lawsuits, doctors have been criticized for not leaving such surgical procedures as a last resort.
-But hospital management and health officials do not regulate surgical procedures like they do prescribing medication.
+But hospital management and health officials do not regulate surgical procedures like they do when prescribing medication.

 So in some cases, it’s easier for a doctor to perform a risky surgery than to prescribe a medication.
 Faith in the healthcare system must be improved.